 This option from Halfords is recommended for tots aged 2 to 4.
 The Indi has a sturdy steel frame to withstand bumps and 10-inch wheels with solid tyres.
 The saddle height has a minimum of 35cm and max of 42cm, with 19mm handlebars that are perfect for diddy hands.
 The lack of a brake means it's for flat terrain only and there's no footrest for coasting, but it's very keenly priced.

-With slightly larger wheels and a kickstand, the 4014 is for slightly older tots.
+With slightly larger wheels and a kickstand, the 40XX bikes are for slightly older tots.

 Puky's website has a very useful guide to help you choose the right balance bike for your sprog.
 Like most other kids' bikes it really comes down to size.